 0:11 What I'm going to show you first, as quickly as I can, is some foundational work, some new technology that we brought to Microsoft as part of an acquisition almost exactly a year ago.
 This is Seadragon, and it's an environment in which you can either locally or remotely interact with vast amounts of visual data.

-1:26 This is a more realistic case.
-This is an issue of The Guardian.
+1:26 This is a more realistic case, an issue of The Guardian.
 Every large image is the beginning of a section.
 And this really gives you the joy and the good experience of reading the real paper version of a magazine or a newspaper, which is an inherently multi-scale kind of medium.
-We've also done a little something with the corner of this particular issue of The Guardian.
-We've made up a fake ad that's very high resolution -- much higher than you'd be able to get in an ordinary ad -- and we've embedded extra content.
+We've done something with the corner of this particular issue of The Guardian.
+We've made up a fake ad that's very high resolution -- much higher than in an ordinary ad -- and we've embedded extra content.
 If you want to see the features of this car, you can see it here.
 Or other models, or even technical specifications.
 And this really gets at some of these ideas about really doing away with those limits on screen real estate.
-We hope that this means no more pop-ups and other kind of rubbish like that -- shouldn't be necessary.
+We hope that this means no more pop-ups and other rubbish like that -- shouldn't be necessary.

-2:35 This is a project called Photosynth, which really marries two different technologies.
-One of them is Seadragon and the other is some very beautiful computer vision research done by Noah Snavely, a graduate student at the University of Washington, co-advised by Steve Seitz at U.W. and Rick Szeliski at Microsoft Research.
+2:35 This is a project called Photosynth, which marries two different technologies.
+One of them is Seadragon and the other is some very beautiful computer-vision research done by Noah Snavely, a graduate student at the University of Washington, co-advised by Steve Seitz at U.W. and Rick Szeliski at Microsoft Research.
 A very nice collaboration.
 And so this is live on the Web.
 It's powered by Seadragon.
-You can see that when we kind of do these sorts of views, where we can dive through images and have this kind of multi-resolution experience.
+You can see that when we do these sorts of views, where we can dive through images and have this kind of multi-resolution experience.

 3:02 But the spatial arrangement of the images here is actually meaningful.
 The computer vision algorithms have registered these images together so that they correspond to the real space in which these shots -- all taken near Grassi Lakes in the Canadian Rockies -- all these shots were taken.
 So you see elements here of stabilized slide-show or panoramic imaging, and these things have all been related spatially.
 I'm not sure if I have time to show you any other environments.
-There are some that are much more spatial.
-I would like to jump straight to one of Noah's original data-sets -- and this is from an early prototype of Photosynth that we first got working in the summer -- to show you what I think is really the punch line behind this technology, the Photosynth technology.
-And it's not necessarily so apparent from looking at the environments that we've put up on the website.
+Some are much more spatial.
+I would like to jump straight to one of Noah's original data-sets -- this is from an early prototype that we first got working this summer -- to show you what I think is really the punch line behind the Photosynth technology, It's not necessarily so apparent from looking at the environments we've put up on the website.
 We had to worry about the lawyers and so on.

-3:53 This is a reconstruction of Notre Dame Cathedral that was done entirely computationally from images scraped from Flickr.
-You just type Notre Dame into Flickr, and you get some pictures of guys in t-shirts, and of the campus and so on.
+3:52 This is a reconstruction of Notre Dame Cathedral that was done entirely computationally from images scraped from Flickr.
+You just type Notre Dame into Flickr, and you get some pictures of guys in T-shirts, and of the campus and so on.
 And each of these orange cones represents an image that was discovered to belong to this model.
 And so these are all Flickr images, and they've all been related spatially in this way.
-And we can just navigate in this very simple way.
-(Applause)
+We can just navigate in this very simple way.
+(Applause) (Applause ends)

-4:39 I guess you can see this is lots of different types of cameras: it's everything from cell phone cameras to professional SLRs, quite a large number of them, stitched together in this environment.
-And if I can, I'll find some of the sort of weird ones.
-So many of them are occluded by faces, and so on.
-Somewhere in here there are actually a series of photographs -- here we go.
+4:39 I guess you can see this is lots of different types of cameras: it's everything from cell-phone cameras to professional SLRs, quite a large number of them, stitched together in this environment.
+If I can find some of the sort of weird ones -- So many of them are occluded by faces, and so on.
+Somewhere in here there is actually a series of photographs -- here we go.
 This is actually a poster of Notre Dame that registered correctly.
 We can dive in from the poster to a physical view of this environment.

-6:39 Chris Anderson: Do I understand this right?
-That what your software is going to allow, is that at some point, really within the next few years, all the pictures that are shared by anyone across the world are going to basically link together?
+6:38 Chris Anderson: Do I understand this right?
+What your software is going to allow, is that at some point, really within the next few years, all the pictures that are shared by anyone across the world are going to link together?

 6:53 BAA: Yes.
-What this is really doing is discovering.
-It's creating hyperlinks, if you will, between images.
-And it's doing that based on the content inside the images.
-And that gets really exciting when you think about the richness of the semantic information that a lot of those images have.
+What this is really doing is discovering, creating hyperlinks, if you will, between images.
+It's doing that based on the content inside the images.
+And that gets really exciting when you think about the richness of the semantic information a lot of images have.
 Like when you do a web search for images, you type in phrases, and the text on the web page is carrying a lot of information about what that picture is of.
-Now, what if that picture links to all of your pictures?
-Then the amount of semantic interconnection and the amount of richness that comes out of that is really huge.
+What if that picture links to all of your pictures?
+The amount of semantic interconnection and richness that comes out of that is really huge.
 It's a classic network effect.